tylerchan33/StockTracker/README.md

 ### H3 Project Description:

 Tired of having to track your stocks across multiple accounts?
-Not satisfied with your ugly tracking app?
+Not satisfied with your current stock tracking app?
 Look no further than Stocktracker!
-Stocktracker will allow you to add your stocks and allow you to track them as you become the next Warren Buffett or plunge into despair.
+Stocktracker will let you add your stocks to our page and track them as you become the next Warren Buffett or plunge into despair.
+You'll be able to add the price you bought the stock at and see the current stock price using Finnhub's API and see your losses and gains!

 ***